-Accident frequency index: based on standard UNI 7249, the accident frequency index is one of the indicators used to measure safety in the workplace.
-According to UNI 7249, the index is calculated as the number of accidents occurring per million hours worked over a given period and/or within a given scope at corporate level.

-Adjusted net profit: net profit obtained excluding special items, stock profit/loss and, for determining the net profit of business segments, the financial income and expense relating to net financial debt, or to derivative financial instruments not used for hedging purposes other than those based on commodities and exchange rate differences.
+- Accident frequency index: based on standard UNI 7249, the accident frequency index is one of the indicators used to measure safety in the workplace.
+According to UNI 7249, the index is calculated as the number of accidents occurring per million hours worked over a given period and/or within a given scope at corporate level. - 2.
+Accident severity index: based on standard UNI 7249, the accident severity index is one of the indicators used to measure safety in the workplace.
+According to UNI 7249, the index is calculated as the ratio of days of absence from work to hours worked, expressed in thousands. - 3.
+Adjusted net profit: net profit obtained excluding special items, stock profit/loss and, for determining the net profit of business segments, the financial income and expense relating to net financial debt, or to derivative financial instruments not used for hedging purposes other than those based on commodities and exchange rate differences. - 4.
 Appointments Committee: composed of two independent non-executive directors (one of whom is the Chairman) and one non-executive director, the Appointments Committee has consultative and advisory functions with regard to the Board of Directors.
-Its main tasks include: proposing candidates for the office of director if the office of one or more directors is vacated during the year, ensuring compliance with the provisions for the minimum number of independent directors and the quotas for the less represented gender; putting forward candidates to the Board of Directors for the company bodies of the subsidiaries included in the scope of consolidation and of strategic foreign investee companies.
-It also develops and proposes, among other things, the annual self-evaluation procedures for the Board and its Committees.
+Its main tasks include: proposing candidates for the office of director if the office of one or more directors is vacated during the year, ensuring compliance with the provisions for the minimum number of independent directors and the guotas for the less represented gender; putting forward candidates to the Board of Directors for the company bodies of the subsidiaries included in the scope of consolidation and of strategic foreign investee companies.
+It also develops and proposes, among other things, the annual self-evaluation procedures for the Board and its Committees. - 5.
 Balanced Scorecard: the instrument used as the basis for the short-term variable incentive system to support the achievement of corporate objectives by translating the business strategy into a set of measurable performance metrics for each eligible person.